top of page

 Coyote Hawk had greeted and

-studied under the Old Coyote Hawk, and
+studied with the Old Great Grandfather Coyote Hawk,

-with all living things on
+and with all living things on

 the Speaking Mountain of Truth and Thunder